stryker-mutator/stryker-js/README.md

 ![Stryker](stryker-80x80.png)

-# Stryker
+# StrykerJS

 *Professor X: For someone who hates mutants... you certainly keep some strange company.*
 *William Stryker: Oh, they serve their purpose... as long as they can be controlled.*

-Welcome to Stryker's monorepo.
+Welcome to StrykerJS's monorepo.
 This is where all official stryker packages are maintained.
 If you're new to monorepos: don't be scared.
 You'll find the packages in the `packages` folder.

 If you're interested in why we chose a monorepo, please read [babeljs's design document about monorepos](https://github.com/babel/babel/blob/master/doc/design/monorepo.md).
 We use it for the same reasons as they do.